xavidop/dialogflow-cx-cli/docs/docs/environments/cicd.md

 cxcli environment execute-cicd cicd-env --project-id test-cx-346408 --location-id us-central1 --agent-name test-agent
 ```

-The command above will give you an audio file like[this one:
+The command above will give you an output like this one:

 ```sh
 $ cxcli environment execute-cicd cicd-env --project-id test-cx-346408 --location-id us-central1 --agent-name test-agent